 In 1991 Eurovent, together with the American, Canadian and Japanese associations founded ICARHMA, the International Council of Air-Conditioning, Refrigeration, and Heating Manufacturers Associations.
 Meanwhile the membership has increased to eleven members covering many parts of the world.
 ICARHMA allows the association to discuss global issues related to energy and environmental related issues.

 From 05 to 06 October 2021, the Eurovent Team is going to be at Indoor-Air 2021 – a German trade fair for ventilation and air quality.
 Eurovent will be at your disposal for requests concerning legislation, standardisation and general industry developments.

-On a monthly basis, the Eurovent Team compiles a global overview of the latest developments concerning new standardisation activities and technical regulations of relevance for the HVACR industry.
-Our Notifications allow members to be prepared for developments that can have an impact on them and their products.
+On a monthly basis, the Eurovent Team compiles a global overview of the latest developments concerning new standardisation activities, technical regulations and legislative developments of relevance for the HVACR industry.
+This information allows members to be prepared for developments that can have an impact on them and their products.